 \subsection{Implementation in the DataSHIELD framework}

 Figure \ref{Figure_ITstructure} illustrates the proposed system structure for performing the analysis, which is the same as in the DataSHIELD project (see for example \cite{Gaye2014a}).
-The analysis server has no direct access to the individual data and can only request aggregated data needed for the algorithm from the data sites, which could potentially be released and send manually by the data site.
+The analysis server has no direct access to the individual data and can only request aggregated data needed for the algorithm from the data sites, which could potentially be released and sent manually by each data site.
 The data sites do not share any information between each other and communicate only with the analysis server.

-We incorporate our new algorithm into the DataSHIELD software framework, where the data needed for the (heuristic) distributed boosting can be obtained using already implemented DataSHIELD functions - \texttt{ds.glm()} for the univariable effect estimates and \texttt{ds.cov()} for the pairwise covariances.
-Correspondingly, we provide a readily accessible implementation of the proposed algorithm at \texttt{http://github.com/danielazoeller/ds\_DistributedBoosting.jl}.
-Due to the current implementation of DataSHIELD, the possibility of manual release by the data sites is not yet available.
+We have incorporated the version of our new algorithm into the DataSHIELD software framework, where the data needed for the (heuristic) distributed boosting can be obtained using already implemented DataSHIELD functions - \texttt{ds.glm()} for the univariable effect estimates and \texttt{ds.cov()} for the pairwise covariances.
+Correspondingly, we provide a readily accessible implementation of the proposed heuristic distributed boosting algorithm at \texttt{http://github.com/danielazoeller/ds\_DistributedBoosting.jl}.
+Due to the current implementation of DataSHIELD, manual release by the data sites is not yet possible.